GitHackerz/esprit-ras-robots/README.md

 │   ├── style.css (style file for the page.js)
 │   ├── about
 │   ├── contact
-│   ├── sponsors (Every Folder is a route in the website) ├── public : (Static files)
+│   ├── sponsors-partners (Every Folder is a route in the website) ├── public : (Static files)
 ├── data : (Data used in pages)
 ├── .gitignore : (Git ignore file)